 Spiraea x bumalda 'Monhud'Item #2011 USDA Hardiness Zone: 4 - 9

-A sport of Goldflame Spirea whose bright yellow new foliage, matures to yellow-green in summer and turns coppery-orange in fall.
-Pink flowers contrast with the leaves.
-Great in the foreground of shrub borders, contrasts nicely with green plants.
+A sport of Goldflame Spirea with yellow new foliage that matures to yellow-green in summer and turns a coppery orange in fall.
+Sweet pink flowers contrast nicely against the bright foliage.
+A compact, shrubby spirea that works wonderfully when mixed in with green-leaved plants at the forefront of shrub borders.
 Deciduous.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a formal appearance, shear annually after flowering.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationPrefers average, lightly acidic, well-drained soils.
+Water deeply, regularly during first growing season to establish an extensive root system.
+Once established, water regularly to maintain evenly moist soil.
+Apply a general purpose fertilizer in early spring.
+For a formal appearance, prune annually after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 - History & LoreHistory:The spiraeas fall into the rose family and named from the Greek speira or wreath due to the long limbs of European species used to make traditional wedding wreaths, The hybrids of S. x bumalda are the descendents of S albiflora from Japan with white flowers, and S. Japonica found over much of temperature Eastern Asia.
 The original 1890 hybrid produce pink flowers at Knap Hill Nurseries in England.
 This cultivar was discovered as a sport of Goldmound Spirea at Monrovia's Cairo, Georgia growing grounds by Leslie Hudson, former manager of that facility.